Report a change

-- your latest payslips or pension slips to show the new amount you get as wages, pension or pension credit;
+- your latest pay slips or pension slips to show the new amount you get as wages/pension

-- a letter from the DWP (Department for Works and Pensions) or HMRC (Her Majesty's Revenue and Customs) showing changes in your allowances or tax credits;
+- a letter from the DWP or Her Majesty's Revenue and Customs (HMRC) showing changes in your allowances or Tax Credits

 - a letter from the DWP showing changes in your benefits